-Who hasn’t heard of Uncle Sam’s bastard step child, better known as the IRS?
-The IRS can get nasty when it comes to getting “your” money, which they see as rightfully theirs.
+Who hasn't heard of Uncle Sam's bastard stepchild, better known as the IRS?
+The IRS can get nasty when it comes to getting "your" money, which they see as rightfully theirs.
 And you better believe that they have a lot of tools to get your money.

-They can seize your home, cash or even garnish your wages.
-But that doesn’t mean you’re helpless.
+They can seize your home, cash, or even garnish your wages.
+But that doesn't mean you're helpless.
 There are many tools available to you as a taxpayer, you can read about them below.

 If you disagree with the decision of an IRS employee at any time during the collection process, you may ask that employee’s manager to review your case.

 If you disagree with the manager’s decision, you have the right to file a written appeal under the Collection Appeals Program.
-You can appeal collection actions such as liens, levy’s of bank accounts or garnishment of wages.
+You can appeal collection actions such as liens, levies of bank accounts or garnishment of wages.

 You are also entitled to a Collection Due Process Hearing where you can challenge the IRS’s determination of tax owed.
 Learn more about the Appeals Process from our other article on surviving tax disputes.

 The IRS's version of a payment plan, and yes you have to pay interest until you've paid them back everything you owe.

 Sometimes the IRS is willing to compromise.
 You may make a deal with the IRS under what is called an offer-in-compromise.
-Under an Offer in Compromise you agree to pay a certain amount to the IRS as a settlement for all the money they say you owe.
+Under an Offer in Compromise, you agree to pay a certain amount to the IRS as a settlement for all the money they say you owe.

 The Taxpayer Advocate is an independent office within the IRS but it is their responsibility to assist the taxpayer in dealing with other offices within the IRS.